nazavode/zirkon/docs/source/getting-started/introduction.rst

 Flexibility
 -----------

-Daikon Config objects internally store information in a dict-like object, by default ad OrderedDict.
+Zirkon Config objects internally store information in a dict-like object, by default ad OrderedDict.
 It is possible to change this internal dictionary and to use (for instance a ``shelve``, in order to add persistency).